dev-tty0/Piforce-Web/README.md

 - fast boot times
 - no soldering required
 - just the netdimm, a crossover cable, raspberry pi and a sdcard required
-- supports both rasperry pi 1 & 2 (for super speedy boot times)
+- supports both rasperry pi 1, 2 & 3
+- UPDATE - now supports pi version 3 using its inbuilt wireless card
+- UPDATE - support for GPIO pins for hard-reset of games

 Piforce-Web uses debugmode's triforce tools to load a NetDIMM board with binaries for a Triforce, Naomi, or Chihiro arcade system.
-No soldering or additional components other than the raspberry pi, a low-cost USB wireless card and a SD card are required, and game selection is via a web page with images.
+No soldering or additional components other than the raspberry pi, a low-cost USB wireless card, (if using the pi versions 1 or 2) and a SD card are required, and game selection is via a web page with images.

 # Requirements
 You will need the following items to use Piforce-Web:

 - A Raspberry Pi - http://www.raspberrypi.org/
 - An SD Card (4GB or greater)
-- A suitable wireless card (see below)
+- A suitable wireless card (if using the pi versions 1 or 2 - see below)
 - A Naomi, Triforce, or Chihiro arcade system.
 - A Netdimm with a zero-key security PIC installed.
 - A crossover cable